dbt-labs/docs.getdbt.com/website/docs/terms/etl.md

 | Flexibility in transformations | Since transformations take place last, there is greater flexibility in the modeling process.
 Worry first about getting your data in one place, then you have time to explore the data to understand the best way to transform it. | Because transformation occurs before data is loaded into the target location, teams must conduct thorough work prior to make sure data is transformed properly. |
 | [Data team roles](https://www.getdbt.com/data-teams/analytics-job-descriptions/) | ELT workflows empower data team members who know SQL to create their own extraction and loading pipelines and transformations. | ETL workflows often require teams with greater technical skill to create and maintain pipelines. |

-While ELT is growing in adoption, it’s still important to talk about when ETL might be appropriate and where we see challenges with the ETL workflow.
+While ELT is growing in adoption, it’s still important to talk about when ETL might be appropriate and where you'll see challenges with the ETL workflow.

 ## ETL use cases and challenges